Cane Corso Diseases: Typical Diseases – An Overview

 – Hesitation when climbing stairs or jumping.

-- Occasional yelping or whining when moving hind legs.
+– Occasional yelping or whining when moving the hind legs.

 If you notice these symptoms in your dog, you should consult a veterinarian for an accurate diagnosis and appropriate treatment.

-How can I support my Cane Corso's heart health?
+How can I support the heart health of my Cane Corso?

 Your Cane Corso's heart health can be supported through various measures:

-- Maintain a heart-healthy diet with high-quality nutrients and possibly supplements such as omega-3 fatty acids.
+– Pay attention to a heart-healthy diet with high-quality nutrients and possibly supplements such as omega-3 fatty acids.

-- Regular exercise: Light but regular exercise such as walking or swimming can promote cardiac function without overloading the heart.
+– Regular exercise: Light but regular exercise such as walking or swimming can promote heart function without overloading the heart.

-- Drug therapy: If heart disease is diagnosed, medications such as ACE inhibitors, beta blockers and diuretics can help support heart function.
+– Drug therapy: In the case of a diagnosed heart disease, medications such as ACE inhibitors, beta blockers and diuretics can help to support heart function.

-- Regular veterinary visits: Continuous monitoring and adjustment of therapy by the vet are crucial for good heart health.
+– Regular veterinary visits: Continuous monitoring and adjustment of therapy by the veterinarian are crucial for good heart health.

 What can I do to prevent conjunctivitis in my Cane Corso?